isgasho/xs/README.md

 channels can both send _chaff_ packets at random defineable intervals to help thwart analysis of session activity (especially for interactive shell sessions).

-NOTE: Due to the experimental nature of the HerraduraKEx algorithm used to derive crypto keying material, this algorithm and the demonstration remote shell client/server programs should be used with caution and should definitely NOT be used for any sensitive applications, or at the very least at one's own risk.
+NOTE: THIS PROJECT IS EXPERIMENTAL.
+Due to the experimental nature of the HerraduraKEx and Kyber IND-CCA-2 algorithms, this package SHOULD BE USED WITH CAUTION and should DEFINITELY NOT be used for any sensitive applications.
+USE AT YOUR OWN RISK.
+NO WARRANTY OR CLAIM OF FITNESS FOR PURPOSE IS IMPLIED.

+HERRADURA KEX

-As of this time (Jan 2018) no verdict by acknowledged 'crypto experts' as to the level of security of the HerraduraKEx algorithm for purposes of session key exchange over an insecure channel has been rendered.
+As of this time (Oct 2018) no verdict by acknowledged 'crypto experts' as to the level of security of the HerraduraKEx algorithm for purposes of session key exchange over an insecure channel has been rendered.
 It is hoped that experts in the field will analyze the algorithm and determine if it is indeed a suitable one for use in situations where Diffie-Hellman or other key exchange algorithms are currently utilized.

+KYBER IND-CCA-2 KEM

+As of this time (Oct 2018) Kyber is one of the candidate algorithms submitted to the [NIST post-quantum cryptography project](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography).
+The authors recommend using it in "... so-called hybrid mode in combination with established "pre-quantum" security; for example in combination with elliptic-curve Diffie-Hellman."
+THIS PROJECT DOES NOT DO THIS, for purposes of simplicity of code and to evaluate the algorithm in operation by itself (again, THIS PROJECT IS EXPERIMENTAL.)

 Finally, within the hkexpasswd/ directory is a password-setting utility using its own user/password file distinct from the system /etc/passwd, which